Overview: The Ecosocialist Green New Deal Budget

 We have not calculated revenues from the sale of goods and services from the public sector industries created such as electricity sales, public transportation fares, public housing rents, and green machinery sales.
 These revenues will reduce the net costs.
 What those prices should be are policy decisions that will have to balance the need for revenues and the need to provide some goods and services at lower cost like clean electricity and public transportation to encourage their use.

-We have also not calculated another possible source of revenues in ecological taxes on pollution (for example, a carbon tax) and resource extraction, which would also encourage shifts to clean and efficient uses energy and resources.
+We have also not calculated another possible source of revenues in ecological taxes on pollution (for example, a carbon tax) and resource extraction, which would also encourage shifts to clean and efficient uses of energy and resources.
 Public ownership and planning is the central strategy.
 Ecological taxes to generate revenues and incentivize behavior would be supplemental.

 Office of Climate Mobilization